Kartikey9103/poc/README.md

    }

-1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run? to do
+1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run?
+   ---create project in GCP console
+   ---clone the api from git repository
+   ---- install the requirements
+   ---- run the app from project folder and deploy
 1) How will you manage any infrastructure needed?
-  Scalability is taken care by GCP
+  ----Autobalancing and Scalability is taken care by GCP
-1) Delivered as a feature branch in the repo fork feature_angle_kartikey is created
+1) Delivered as a feature branch in the repo fork
+   ---feature_angle_kartikey is created
-1) Bonus points for a working deployed solution in GCP or Azure that you can demo at the "sprint review" (ie interview) To do
+1) Bonus points for a working deployed solution in GCP or Azure that you can demo at the "sprint review" (ie interview)
+   ---Because of account issue due to credit card validation not able to do in GCP
-1) Any DevOps/Cicd components that would support this feature in a production setting NA
+1) Any DevOps/Cicd components that would support this feature in a production setting
+   ----NA